pauldambra/pauldambra.github.io/_posts/2019-11-30-serverless-lessons-learned.md

 ![what you do and don't manage in a serverless system](/images/serverless-maintenance.png)

 In this image we can see that adding containers or kubernetes might make your systems "Serverless" to a traditional development team, one that has no access to or responsibility for infrastructure.
 But it increases the amount of infrastructure to provision, patch, and scan for vulnerabilities for your organisation.
+It _increases_ the amount of things to manage that don't directly add value.

 It's only as you move to a system like EC2 fargate or GCP cloud run where you only bring the containers that you start to reduce the amount of infrastructure management you need to carry out.